ondrejsvorc/UJEP/README.md

 # Algorithmization and programming I

-Repository for a university course on Python programming in the first semester of the first year.
+Repository for a university class on Python programming in the first semester of the first year.